 Ursula K Le Guin invites us in the introduction to her novel The Left Hand of Darkness to see science fiction as a thought experiment.
 She says: “Let's say (says Mary Shelley) that a young doctor creates a human being in his laboratory; let's say (says Philip K. Dick) that the Allies lost the second world war; let's say this or that is such and so, and see what happens…”

 Like many thought experiments, those that we find in science fiction are based on certain presuppositions about the way our universe is structured.
-Although a difficult thing to catalogue, my assertion is that most science fiction thought experiments, and, as a result, the majority of science fiction sub-genres, rest heavily on the prevailing view that things contain a fundamental materiality.
-From a Buddhist perspective this presupposition is problematic because it’s not accurate.
-And, by holding such views unquestioningly, science fiction continues to propagate a false narrative about the way things are, that is potentially harmful.
+Most science fiction thought experiments, and, as a result, the majority of science fiction sub-genres, rest heavily on the prevailing view that things contain a fundamental materiality.
+From a Buddhist perspective this presupposition is inaccurate.
+And, by holding such views unquestioningly, science fiction propagates a mistruth about the way things are, that is potentially harmful.

 Please be careful here that I am not advocating that SF should instead be built upon a nihilistic ontology, where nothing exists.
-This is a subtle and important point.
+This is a crucial point.
 A materialist outlook can flip with remarkable ease into a nihilistic view.
-This tends to happen as soon as a glimpse of the lack of solidity of things hardens over into a conceptual position.
-(I can think of many less examples of SF that take as a presupposition the belief that ultimately things do not exist, though I’m sure there are some).
+This happens as soon as a glimpse of the lack of solidity of things hardens over into a conceptual position and is known in Buddhism as the poison of shunyata.
+In general, there are fewer examples of SF that take as a presupposition the nihilistic belief that ultimately things do not exist.

 Therefore a question that intrigues me is if it’s possible to make science fiction thought experiments or stories that do not take either materialism or nihilism as a foundation, but explore instead a groundless ground that is free from conceptual extremes?
 Is it possible to create SF with a core metaphysics that differs significantly from our own culturally held assumptions about the way things are?